10 ways to save on energy bills

 - Only run your washing machine and dishwasher when they’re full, and use energy-efficient programs.
 Dry your washing outside, rather than using your tumble dryer.

-- If you live alone, it may be cheaper to use an electric heater for the room you working in, rather than heating the whole house.
+- If you live alone, it may be cheaper to use an electric heater for the room you're using, rather than heating the whole house.

 9. See if you're eligible for free cash – save £££s